itanchao/TTAppAppearceKit/README.md

 ## License

-TTAppAppearceKit is available under the MIT license.
+TTAppearceKit is available under the MIT license.
 See the LICENSE file for more info.